BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/unsupervised_learning.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/7xHsRkOdVwo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-* **K-means** is a method to cluster the samples into K groups with different means.
-The algorithm starts by choosing K random points as *means* in the feature space and assigning samples to each cluster based on their closest mean (by some similarity measure).
-The means are iteratively moved to best fit the samples until no further improvement can be done.
+* **K-means** is a method to cluster the samples into K distributions with different means.
+The algorithm starts by choosing K random points as *means* in the feature space and assigns samples to a cluster with the closest mean (by some similarity measure).
+The means are iteratively moved to best fit the samples until no further improvement are made.
 This method is not deterministic and depends on the initial random guesses.
+Bad guesses will result in poor clustering.

 .. image:: img/k-means.png